Redes-IS-2023/our-dns/README.md

 ## Web

-Go to the directory web/app and run the command `npm start`
+Go to the directory web/app and run the commands:

+1.  `yarn install`
+2.  `yarn start`

+App will run on port _3000_

 ## Firebase